Isolationism: United States

-The cultural roots of isolationism, such as German and Irish ethnicity, have interested scholars.

-Some scholars, such as Robert J. Art, believe that the United States had an isolationist history, but other scholars dispute that claim by describing the United States as following a strategy of unilateralism or non-interventionism rather than a strategy of isolationism.
+Some scholars, such as Robert J. Art, believe that the United States had an isolationist history, but most other scholars dispute that claim by describing the United States as following a strategy of unilateralism or non-interventionism rather than a strategy of isolationism.
 Robert Art makes his argument in A Grand Strategy for America (2003).
 Books that have made the argument that the United States followed unilaterism instead of isolationism include Walter A. McDougall's Promised Land, Crusader State (1997), John Lewis Gaddis's Surprise, Security, and the American Experience (2004), and Bradley F. Podliska's Acting Alone (2010).
 Both sides claim policy prescriptions from George Washington's Farewell Address as evidence for their argument.
 Bear F. Braumoeller argues that even the best case for isolationism, the United States in the interwar period, has been widely misunderstood and that Americans proved willing to fight as soon as they believed a genuine threat existed.
 Warren F. Kuehl and Gary B. Ostrower argue:

 Events during and after the Revolution related to the treaty of alliance with France, as well as difficulties arising over the neutrality policy pursued during the French revolutionary wars and the Napoleonic wars, encouraged another perspective.
 A desire for separateness and unilateral freedom of action merged with national pride and a sense of continental safety to foster the policy of isolation.
 Although the United States maintained diplomatic relations and economic contacts abroad, it sought to restrict these as narrowly as possible in order to retain its independence.
 The Department of State continually rejected proposals for joint cooperation, a policy made explicit in the Monroe Doctrine's emphasis on unilateral action.
 Not until 1863 did an American delegate attend an international conference.

 Criticism

 Isolationism has been criticized for the lack of aiding nations with major troubles.
 One notable example is that of American isolationism, which Benjamin Schwartz described as a "tragedy" inspired by Puritanism.

+Some modern American conservative commentators assert that labeling others as isolationist is used against individuals in a pejorative manner.